coffeemachine3000/xdk-and-ble-experiments/README.md

 # xdk-and-ble-experiments
-For experimenting with Bluetooth Low Energy and the Bosch XDK
+For experimenting with Bluetooth Low Energy and the Bosch XDK.

+Requires pygatt: https://github.com/peplin/pygatt/, which can be installed with: "pip install pygatt".